Commodities

 Mentioned in this article

-Broader energy markets provided additional headwinds.
-Brent crude futures retreated 0.6% to near $69 per barrel, while U.S. West Texas Intermediate crude fell 0.5% to around $64.33.
-The price weakness followed a report from the International Energy Agency, which trimmed its 2026 global oil demand growth forecast.
-The agency now projects demand will increase by 850,000 barrels per day this year.
-Furthermore, U.S. crude inventories surged by 8.5 million barrels last week, significantly exceeding analyst expectations.
+Concurrently, the energy complex saw downward pressure.
+International benchmark Brent crude futures declined approximately 0.6%, trading near $69 per barrel.
+U.S. benchmark West Texas Intermediate (WTI) crude fell about 0.5% to around $64.33.
+This weakness followed a bearish report from the International Energy Agency (IEA), which trimmed its global oil demand growth forecast for 2026.
+Further pressuring prices was U.S. government data showing a substantial build in commercial crude inventories of 8.5 million barrels for the previous week, significantly exceeding analyst expectations.

 Related Articles